flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 On the other hand, `read_dataset()` and `train()` are of another type.
 We call them `Operators` as they have some specific semantics and will create corresponding `AINodes`.
 Then, how do we define the data dependency of those newly created nodes?
 We just put the output of `read_dataset` method into the `input` arg of `train()` method.
 Such codes imply input of the training node created by`train()` is the output of the node created by `read_dataset()` .
 The return values of methods like `train()` are `Channel` or list of `Channel`s.

-In AI Flow, `Channel` represents the output of AINodes.
+In AIFlow, `Channel` represents the output of AINodes.
 More vividly, `Channel` is one end of the `DataEdge`.
 The following picture shows the relation among `AINodes`, `DataEdges` and `Channels`:

 ![Alt text](../images/tutorial/channels.png)

 In the example, AINode N0 has 3 outputs(i.e., 3 channels whose source node is N0).
 We can make N1 accepts the c0 and c1 channels and N2 accepts c1 and c2 channels.
 Accordingly, there are 4 DataEdges in all.
 With such design, we can manipulate the data dependencies more flexibly and reuse the data easier.

 Currently, the only puzzle left is how to implement the processors including `DatasetReader()` and `ModelTrainer()`.
-We will introduce them later in [Implementing custom processor Processors](#implementing-custom-processors) section.
+We will introduce them later in [Implement Custom Processors](implement-custom-processors) section.
 Next, let's pay attention to defining the Validation and Prediction jobs.

-###  Defining the Validation Job and the Prediction Job
+#### Define a Validation Job and a Prediction Job

-Here we define the left 2 jobs of our workflow.
+Here we define the other two jobs of our workflow.
 They are pretty similar to what we have done in defining the training job.

 ```python
 		# Validation of model